How to repair blown head gasket in 2 easy steps.

 You can do a rinse by refilling the radiator up with water, running motor for a few minutes, then drain out that water.
 It can go on the grass as its not harmful.

-Some cars have an air-evacurator - see your car manual for location.
-This vent expels air pockets when the system is serviced so you expel air pockets as you add more water to the system to the full point.
-At the full point coolant will come out.
-Good - tighten the vent.
+Some cars have an air-bubble release valve - see your car manual for location.
+This vent expels air pockets when the system is serviced so you expel air pockets as you add more water to the system, to the full point.
+At the full point coolant tighten the vent.
 System is full.

 You should make sure your hoses do not have cracks in them.
 Replace them if older than 5 years old.
 Make sure your thermostat is good.
 If in doubt, replace it during the first flush.
 Rarely, water pumps will leak air in and a basket ball size air bubble will push out that much coolant as you drive.
 Replace it if suspect.
 Make sure the electric fans go on -